Keynotes

 The increasing number of children diagnosed with food allergies is now impacting college campuses.
 Dining services are facing not only a rise in students with allergies but also more complex dietary needs.
 The prevalence of multiple allergies and the growing incidence of allergies beyond the top nine allergens add layers of challenge.
 Compounding this issue, many students choose not to disclose their dietary restrictions as they seek to shed the “allergy kid” label.
 Nevertheless, college dining services are legally required to provide safe dining options for all students.
 This session will provide vital insights, data, and strategies for schools to effectively support and welcome students with food allergies.
 Through Spokin’s College Partner Program, institutions like George Washington University, which have established and continue to improve their programs, are promoted directly to the food allergy community—a group eager to find a safe home away from home for their children.
 In today’s competitive college environment, addressing the rising prevalence of food allergies and special dietary needs can provide a significant advantage.
 Join us in creating an inclusive dining experience that not only meets these needs but also fosters a sense of community for all students.
 This presentation is designed for campus dining directors, culinary teams, dietitians, and administrators aiming to position their institutions as leaders in safe, community-oriented dining, ready to meet the evolving needs of this incoming generation of students.

-Employee Engagement Action Plan
+Employee Engagement Action Plan (TM)

 Terrasa Mouw-Grewell